Cazzar/teamfortress2-closed-captions/README.md

+**TF2 had a few updates released since this resource was last updated.**

+Some of the caption will not work due to an unknown to reason.
+There seems to be a lack of effort from Valve to maintain and update the closecaptions for TF2 in recent patches.

 # Welcome to TF2 Closed Caption project

 The aim here is to bring the sweet goodness of closed captions to one of Valves' games.